visualizeq/jira-discord-webhook/README.md

 ## Running

-Set the `DISCORD_WEBHOOK_URL` environment variable to your Discord webhook and start the server:
+Set the `DISCORD_WEBHOOK_URL` environment variable to your Discord webhook and start the server.
+You can export the variables in your shell or create a `.env` file:

 ```bash
 export DISCORD_WEBHOOK_URL="https://discord.com/api/webhooks/..."
 go run .
 ```

+Copy `.env.example` to `.env` to provide the required variables without exporting them manually.

 Set `JIRA_BASE_URL` to the base URL for your Jira instance so links in Discord messages work correctly:

 ```bash
 export JIRA_BASE_URL="https://your-company.atlassian.net/browse"
 ```

+Environment variables from a `.env` file are loaded automatically when the server starts.

 The server listens on port `8080` by default.
 You can override this by setting the `PORT` environment variable.